4msang/GAGJ2019/README.md

 >     3. The genre of the game in general should be rhythm action.
 > 3. Ways to dispose different food wastes should be informed.
 >     1. Food wastes should be produced by every user action.
->         1. Chop an onion by swinging a controller horizontally -> onion peel
+>         1. e.g.) Chop an onion by swinging a controller horizontally -> onion peel
 >     2. This step should be shown as another minigame after the cooking phase.

 ### 1.4 Note
-We later admitted that our game idea was created under a great influence of [**Rhythm Heaven**](https://en.wikipedia.org/wiki/Rhythm_Heaven).
+We later admitted that our game idea was under a great influence of [**Rhythm Heaven**](https://en.wikipedia.org/wiki/Rhythm_Heaven).

 <hr/>